Mining & Canadian Companies

 Frankly, you would have been a lot more help in building the dams

-• SC-Lavalin, an engineering company from Quebec, was contracted to install Energy Management Systems used to monitor and control the Sichuan province power transmission network.
+• SC-Lavalin—this engineering company from Quebec was contracted to install Energy Management Systems, used to monitor and control the Sichuan province power transmission network.

 Map of Canadian Joint-Venture Operations